Farmington Hills Criminal Defense

 • Bloomfield Township

-Speak With a 47th District Court Criminal Defense Lawyer
+Speak With a 47th District Court Defense Lawyer

 📞 Call (248) 986-2682 today to discuss your Michigan DUI defense.